casper-network/docs/source/docs/casper/design/casper-design.md

 6. Deploy Executed

 #### Deploy Received
 A client sending the deploy will send it to one or more nodes via their JSON RPC servers.
-The node will ensure that a given deploy matches configuration settings as set forth in the network's chainspec.
+The node will ensure that a given deploy matches configuration settings outlined in the network's chainspec.
 Deploy configuration for the Casper Mainnet can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L79).
 Once accepted, the deploy hash is returned to the client to indicate it has been enqueued for execution.
-The deploy could expire while waiting to be gossiped and whenever this happens a `DeployExpired` event is emitted by the event stream servers of all nodes which have expired the deploy.
+The deploy could expire while waiting to be gossiped; whenever this happens, a `DeployExpired` event is emitted by the event stream servers of all nodes which have the expired deploy.

 #### Deploy Gossiped
 After a node accepts a new deploy, it will gossip to all other nodes.
 A validator node will put the deploy into the block proposer buffer.
 The validator leader will pick the deploy from the block proposer buffer to create a new proposed block for the chain.
 This mechanism is efficient and ensures all nodes in the network eventually hold the given deploy.
-Each node which accepts a gossiped deploy also emits a `DeployAccepted` event on its event stream server.
-The deploy may expire while waiting to be added to the block and whenever this happens a `DeployExpired` event is emitted.
+Each node that accepts a gossiped deploy also emits a `DeployAccepted` event on its event stream server.
+The deploy may expire while waiting to be added to the block, and whenever this happens, a `DeployExpired` event is emitted.

 #### Block Proposed
 The validator leader for this round will propose a block that includes as many deploys from the block proposer buffer as can fit in a block.